Julia: A JIT-compiled language that aims for high performance scientific computation.

 That said, the idea of a science-users-first JIT language is timely, and Julia is that.
-Python does have clunky legacy issues in the numeric code.
+Python has clunky legacy issues in the numeric code and a patchy API.
 Matlab is expensive and nasty for non-numerics.
 Lua has some good science libraries and could likely have filled this niche but for AFAICT sociological reasons has not acquired the hipness or critical mass of Julia.

 In order of increasing depth